nehaguptaco42-hub/Rna-seq/README.md

 #  Final Conclusion

 The given unknown sequence is identified as gene from Zaire ebolavirus organism.
-BLAST analysis shows a % identity of 100.00% and an E-value of 4e-109, indicating a strong match.”
+BLAST analysis shows a % identity of 100.00% and an E-value of 4e-109, indicating a strong match.